agombolay/ribose-map/README.md

 3. **Composition**: Calculates the percentage of r{A, C, G, U} normalized to the reference genome sequence

-4. **Sequence**: Calculates the nucleotide frequencies of rNMP sites and up and downstream from those sites
+4. **Sequence**: Calculates the frequencies of r{A, C, G, U/T} at rNMP sites and up/downstream from those sites

 5. **Distribution**: Creates bedgraph files of per-nucleotide rNMP coverage to be visualized in a genome browser and plots the per-nucleotide rNMP coverage for each chromosome (%) normalized to account for sequencing depth